Kiranjit Ahluwalia: Background

-In 1977, at the age of 22, Kiranjit left her home of Chak Kalal in Punjab to travel to Canada where she visited her sister.
-Following this on 21 July 1979, she traveled to the UK where she married her husband, Deepak, whom she had met only once.
-She stated that she had suffered from domestic abuse for ten years, including physical violence, food deprivation, and marital rape.
+In 1977, at the age of 22, Kiranjit left her home in Chak Kalal in Punjab to travel to Canada where she visited her sister.
+On 21 July 1979, she travelled to the UK where she married Deepak, whom she had met only once.
+She stated that she had endured domestic abuse for ten years, including physical violence, food deprivation, and marital rape at the hands of her husband.

 When Kiranjit looked to her family for help, they reprimanded her by saying it was a matter of family honour that she remain with her husband.
 She ultimately tried running away from home but was found by her husband and brought back.
-During her marriage, Kiranjit had two sons, who she claimed often bore witness to the violence that she endured.
+During her marriage, the couple had two sons, who Kiranjit claimed often bore witness to the violence that she endured.
 However, neither boy gave evidence supporting that in court or police interviews prior to the trial.

 One evening in the spring of 1989, Kiranjit was allegedly attacked by her husband.
 She later accused him of trying to break her ankles and burn her face with a hot iron, apparently trying to extort money from her extended family.
-Later that night, while her husband lay sleeping, Kiranjit fetched some petrol and caustic soda mixture from the garage and mixed it to create napalm.
-She poured it over the bed and set it alight, and ran into a garden with her three-year-old son.
+Later that night, while her husband lay sleeping, Kiranjit fetched some petrol and caustic soda from the garage and mixed it to create napalm.
+She poured it over the bed and set it alight, and ran into a garden with their three-year-old son.

 In a later interview, she stated: "I decided to show him how much it hurt.
 At times I had tried to run away, but he would catch me and beat me even harder.
 I decided to burn his feet so he couldn't run after me."
 She also claimed, "I wanted to give him a scar like those he had given me, to have him suffer pain as I had."

-Deepak suffered severe burns over 40% of his body and died 10 days later in hospital from complications of severe burns and subsequent sepsis.
+Deepak suffered severe burns over 40% of his body and died 10 days later in hospital from complications of the burns and subsequent sepsis.
 Kiranjit, who could then speak only broken English, was arrested and ultimately charged with murder.